-- 11. Ability to work as part of a team. - 12.
-Ability and commitment to maintain clear documented records throughout the assignment. - 13.
-Ability to formulate and maintain an independent position throughout the case assignment. - 14.
-Understanding the importance of confidentiality and the personal commitment to maintain confidentiality at all times. - 15.
-Sign the acknowledgement statement included with this Advocate Policy Manual. - 16.
-Upon each case acceptance complete the online case acceptance form and commit to upholding confidentiality.
+- 20. Ability to formulate and maintain an independent position throughout the case assignment. - 21.
+Understanding the importance of confidentiality and the personal commitment to always maintain confidentiality. - 22.
+Sign the acknowledgement statement included with this Advocate Policy and Procedure Manual. - 23.
+Upon each case acceptance complete the online case acceptance form and commit to upholding confidentiality. - 24.
+The minimum ratio of volunteers to assigned children is 80%